naivenom/reversing-list/README.md

-It is a list of reversing challenges compiled from different CTF, whose content is the binary and my solution using <b>r2pipe</b> or just the reverse program.
+It is a list of reversing challenges compiled from different CTF, whose content is the binary and my solution using <b>r2pipe</b> or just the <b>reverse</b> program in python.
 It is a list in continuous update.
 Enjoy and learn!.
 # Baby
 | Challenge  | Output|
 | ----- | ------ |